kddart/dartVarietalID/README.md

 The program uses a simulation method to represent the genetic variation present in both references and samples.
-Specifically, it creates a population of *n* diploid individuals (organisms carrying two copies of each chromosome) for each sample and reference.
+Specifically, it creates a population of *n* diploid individuals (i.e. organisms carrying two copies of each chromosome) for each sample and reference.
 In this model, the loci are assumed to have two alleles: a reference allele (“**A**”) with a frequency within the population denoted by *p* and an alternative allele (“**a**”) with a frequency within the population denoted by *q*.

+For instance, a locus with 7 counts for the first allele and with 3 counts for the second allele, allele frequencies for that locus are: *p* = 0.7 and *q* = 0.3.

 To simulate each individual in each population, the program conducts a **Bernoulli trial** (an experiment with two possible outcomes,